Why Does SEO Take So Long

 White hat vs black hat SEO

-White and black hat SEO refer to the tactics used to implement your SEO strategy.
+White and black hat SEO refers to the tactics used to implement your SEO strategy.
 The former, also known as ethical SEO, is the approach that optimises for humans first and is rewarded by the search engines as a result.
 The latter, however, will leave your website penalised and no longer visible on search engines as it goes against search guidelines.

 Black hat SEO focuses on a search engine audience rather than a human one.
 While its techniques will lead to a short term boost in your site’s visibility, it will only land you in Google’s bad books as the search engine realises that foul play has been used.

 White hat SEO, on the other hand, is the total opposite.
-It uses techniques approved and recommended by Google’s own SEO guidelines, and targets a human audience rather than trying to outsmart search engine algorithms.
+It uses techniques approved and recommended by Google’s own SEO guidelines and targets a human audience rather than trying to outsmart search engine algorithms.
 For lasting results, it is important to always use white hat SEO tactics when implementing your SEO strategy.

 The 4 C’s impacting your SEO timeline